 We aim to support life management and the ability to function, to find resources and to get peer support from other people living with HIV.
 Courses serve both people who have recently learned about their infection as well as people who have been living with HIV for a longer time.
 The courses involve professionally guided work, lectures and leisure time.
 The courses are organised primarily in the Helsinki metropolitan area and last for 2–3 days.
 Dates, detailed course programmes and application form are found below.

 The courses are free of charge for our clients.
-Hivpoint offers group transport free of charge from Helsinki.
+Hivpoint offers group transport free of charge from Helsinki (or Tampere, depending on the course).
 Participants only have to pay their own travel expenses to and from Helsinki city center.